World Population hits 8 billion, creating many challenges

 Even as populations soar in some countries, the U.N. says rates are expected to drop by 1% or more in 61 nations.

-The U.S. population is now around 333 million, according to U.S. Census Bureau data.
+The U.N. report put the current U.S population at 337 million, reaching 375 million in 2050.
 The population growth rate in 2021 was just 0.1%, the lowest since the country was founded.

 “Going forward, we’re going to have slower growth — the question is, how slow?” said William Frey, a demographer at the Brookings Institution.
 “The real wild card for the U.S. and many other developed countries is immigration.”